kshvmdn/nba.js/docs/CONTRIBUTING.md

 - For bugfixes and new features, it'd be appreciated if you added some sort of regression tests (if applicable).

 - Code style is enforced by [ESLint](http://eslint.org/) with the [Standard](https://github.com/feross/standard) guide for JavaScript code.
-Run the linter with:
+To run the linter:

   ```sh
   npm run test:lint